IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

  ## Import IBM COS lifecycle configuration
-The lifecycle configurations rules for a bucket can be imported into an `ibm_cos_bucket_lifecycle_configuration` resource for a particular bucket using the bucket id.
+The lifecycle configuration rules for a bucket can be imported into an `ibm_cos_bucket_lifecycle_configuration` resource for a particular bucket using the bucket id.

 id = `$CRN:meta:$buckettype:$bucketlocation`